 - Professional Relationships

 - Diversity Awareness, Knowledge, and Skills

 At the conclusion of each semester, Fellows will have an opportunity to complete formal evaluations of their clinical supervisors and group co-leaders.
 Evaluations of training seminars/group supervision are completed at the end of the seminar.
 An Exit Survey is completed online by Fellows at the end of the Fellowship and a similar Post Fellowship Survey is sent to Fellows two years after completion.
 Fellows are encouraged to provide on-going feedback to the training staff throughout the year and as members of the Training Team have input into all aspects of the training program.

 The Postdoctoral Fellowship at Colorado State University is a full-time, one year, paid position.
-The Fellowship begins August 3, 2014 and concludes July 31, 2015.
-Fellows are currently paid $34,628 plus a benefits package.
+The position begins August 1, 2016 and concludes July 31, 2017.
+Fellows are currently paid $35,667 plus a benefits package.

 The State of Colorado currently insures itself against litigation and will provide legal counsel and indemnification for employees (both paid and unpaid) in civil suits.
 Additional malpractice insurance is not required by Colorado State University.